xy-nyxy/AnotherEternity/README.md

 ### How do I install?

+▸ In order to install the theme, first we need to download it:
+> <div><a href="https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Fxy-nyxy%2FAnotherEternity%2Fblob%2Fmain%2FAnotherEternity.theme.css" target="_blank">AnotherEternity.theme.css</a></div>
-▸ In order to install the theme, first we need to download it: [AnotherEternity.theme.css](https://downgit.github.io/#/home?url=https://github.com/xy-nyxy/AnotherEternity/blob/main/AnotherEternity.theme.css) then add it to our BetterDiscord themes folder.
-After that, head on discord, open Settings, open themes tab and enable it.
+After downloading the theme, add it to our BetterDiscord themes folder, then head on discord, open Settings, open themes tab and enable it.

 ### When it will be the next update?